Architecture¶

 dashboard/api_config.py |

-Config/pipeline CRUD, status, license, logs, clients |
+Config/pipeline CRUD, status, build, license, logs, clients |

 dashboard/api_allowlists.py |